ekaterina921/currency-rates-api-testing/README.md

 II.
 Run tests
 1. Make sure that Docker is started.
-1. Open currency-rates-testc -> tests folder in IntelliJ
+1. Open currency-rates-api-testing -> tests folder in IntelliJ
 1. Click Start button next to the ApiTests class (The environment will be started and stopped automatically.
 Latest Docker image of the application and an image of the latest version of MongoDB will be used to create the environment).